Design an Ad Click Aggregator

 Design Tinder

 Difficulty: Medium.
-Category: Social & Matching.
+Category: Social & Media.

 Design a location-based dating app like Tinder.
 Users create profiles, set preferences, and swipe through nearby candidates.
 When two users swipe right on each other, it's a match and they can chat.